hanhdt/vue-trix/README.md

 ## Features

-- A simple and lightweight rich-text editor
+- A simple and lightweight rich-text editor for writing daily.
-- Binding with `v-model` easily
+- Two-ways binding with `v-model` easily.
-- Auto-save editor data temporally what you has typed into the form input in case something goes wrong (for example, the browser could crash or you could accidentally refresh the page without submit saving)
+- Auto-save editor data temporally what you has typed into the form input in case something goes wrong (for example, the browser could crash or you could accidentally refresh the page without submit saving).

 ## Installation